 3. Ecological Balance

 Some of the best tank mates for Cichlids are bottom feeders and eat algae, helping to keep the tank clean and in ecological balance.
 Algae is important for stabilizing the bacteria in your aquarium and minimizing nitrogen, but too much algae can severely reduce the oxygen in the water.

 Without oxygen, your fish will become sick and possibly die.
 Having bottom feeders not only benefits you by reducing your tank maintenance tasks but also benefits the Cichlid by keeping its home clean and oxygenated.

 Fish to Avoid with Shell Dweller Cichlids

-Shell dweller cichlids are small but mighty fish.
-Known for their aggression and territorial behaviors, the cichlid can be a challenging fish to keep in a communal tank.
-Though plenty of fish can be good tank mates for the shell dweller cichlids, it’s important to do your research on each fish’s needs, provide enough space, and introduce new fish slowly to avoid conflict.
+Shell Dweller Cichlids are small but mighty fish.
+Known for their aggression and territorial behaviors, Cichlids can be challenging fish to keep in a communal tank.
+Though plenty of fish can be good tank mates for the Shell Dweller Cichlids, it’s important to do your research on each fish’s needs, provide enough space, and introduce new fish slowly to avoid conflict.